LeRacaillouDu77/Enigma/README.md

 After you need to precise one position for each rotor (note that the number must be beetween 1 and 26 !)
 Finaly you can enter your message.

+This is the first version for the moment made on 04/09/2024.

 Thanks for using my program :)